 Lancôme’s foundation for dark skin tones is a great full coverage liquid that creates a matte, smooth realistic finish for a ‘no makeup’ look.
 The formula is oil free and comes in 40 different shades.
 The smooth matte velvet finish is ideal and long wear assured, so it is great for oily and combination skin types.
 Pick up yours from Sephora, or Amazon!

 5. Covergirl Queen Collection All Day Flawless All Day Foundation

 The Covergirl Queen Collection was heralded as a godsend for those with a richer infusion of melanin who are rarely served by the cosmetics industry.
 Available on Amazon, this foundation for dark skin tones is affordable, great for oily skin because it is mattifying and provides excellent coverage without appearing cakey.
 The pump bottle is easy to use, and the inclusion of SPF 20 in all 14 shades is fantastic as well.

 6. Black Radiance Pressed Powder

 Black Radiance is a well-known brand of foundations for darker skin tones.
 The coverage the pressed powder provides is buildable and works beautifully for contouring as well.
 This pressed powder minimizes shine because it is oil-absorbing, and it evens out the complexion without building up like some powders tend to do.
-This pressed powder comes in 13 rich shades at Target.
+This pressed powder comes in 13 rich shades at Amazon.